Ailantha

 6 servings of Beef and Tortellini

-12 servings of lasagne
+12 servings of lasagna

 Picture